 Making a commitment to clean up a space is hard enough, and the task itself can be overwhelming.
-I will help you come up with a plan, and help you achieve it.
-We will discuss what the space used to be, what you want it to be used for, and different ways to make that happen.
+I will help you come up with a plan, and help keep you on track.
+We will discuss what the space used to be, what you want it to be used for, and ways to make that happen.

-Everyone is different, and sometimes the way we will approach it doesn’t work.
+Everyone is different, and sometimes the approach we choose doesn’t work.
 It happens.
-I find as long as we communicate, we can change things up as we need to so they work for you and we can reach the goals set.
+I find as long as we communicate, we can change things up as needed, and reach the goals set.

 I want us to tackle your project with humor, excitement and commitment.
 Laughing makes the time go by, and helps keep the task at hand from becoming too heavy.
 I do tend to assign “Homework,” but what this usually means is taking any trash, recycle and donations and disposing of them before our next session.
 Start clean, end clean.
-I will also, from time to time, ask you to think about why you do certain things; whether that means thinking about why you gravitate toward putting all your stuff on the kitchen table instead of on the entry way table, or why you can’t let go of all the kitchen gadgets you have collected but only used once.
+I will also ask you to think about why you do certain things; like thinking about why you gravitate toward putting all your stuff on the kitchen table instead of on the entry way table, or why you can’t let go of all the kitchen gadgets you have collected but only used once, or never at all.
 I really believe that you need to have an understanding of how and why you function in your space — mentally and physically — or the problems you are trying to solve with me will continue to creep back in.